LimnoTech/IRsupportR/README.md

   - results_class_d.csv

 - Final results with merged cell formatting.
 Excel files required for merged cells.
-Csv files used for parts with no merged cells
+Csv files used for dataset parts with no merged cells

   - Class C